ibcl-anon/ibcl/README.md

 4. Modified the instructions below accordingly.

+Next, we added a visualization script for the final results.
+Specifically,

-5. Added Python script and instructions to visualize the outcomes.
+5. Added Python script `visualize_results.py` and modified the instructions accordingly.

 ## Instructions of running our code